-These two specimens are the same terra cotta clay fired at the same temperature (cone 03) in the same kiln.
-The chemistry of the glazes is similar but the materials that supply that chemistry are different.
-The one on the left mixes 30% frit with five other materials, the one on the right mixes 90%+ frit with one other material.
-Ulexite is the main source of boron (the melter) in #1, it decomposes during firing expelling 30% of its weight as gases (mostly CO2).
-These create the bubbles.
-Each of its six materials has its own melting characteristics.
-While they interact during melting they do not mix to create a homogeneous glass, it contains phases (discontinuities) that mar the fired surface.
-In the fritted glaze all the particles soften and melt in unison and produce no gas.
-Notice that it has also interacted with the body, fluxing and darkening it and forming a better interface.
-And it has passed (and healed) most of the bubbles from the body.
+These two specimens are the same terracotta clay fired at cone 03 in the same kiln.
+The glaze on the left combines 30% frit with five other materials.
+The one on the right mixes 90% frit with one other material (kaolin).
+Ulexite is the main source of boron in #1, it decomposes during firing, expelling 30% of its weight as gases, mostly CO2, forming micro-bubbles.
+Each of the six materials in that recipe has its own melting characteristics; their interaction creates a non-homogeneous glass containing phase separations (discontinuities) that affect the fired surface.
+In the fritted glaze, by contrast, all the particles soften and melt in unison and produce no gas.
+Notice that it has also interacted with the body, fluxing and darkening it (thus forming a better interface).
+And it has passed (and healed) more of the bubbles from the body.

 Boron Frit